layerx-labs/rocket-kit/README.md

 screen.logTestingPlaygroundURL();
 ```

+### Interactions and Storybook tests
+Interaction tests run automatically when you browse around in the storybook UI.

+You can also run all of the tests by starting the storybook and then running `npm run test-storybook`.

+Github actions are also defined for these tests in `storybook-tests.yml`.

 ### Bundle analysis

 Calculates the real cost of your library using [size-limit](https://github.com/ai/size-limit) with `npm run size` and visulize it with `npm run analyze`.